lalithkota/RTOS/Assignment1/readme.md

 # Chat Program
 Run one server on a network.
-Now multiple clients on the same network can join the server through the IP.
+Now multiple clients on the same network can join the server using the IP.

 Then start messaging.
 ## 1. Running